tchapi/davis/README.md

 This will build a `davis:latest` image that you can directly use.
 Do not forget to pass sensible environment variables to the container since the _dist_ `.env` file will take precedence if no `.env.local` or environment variable is found.

+> You can also use the release image created on the Github container registry: ghcr.io/tchapi/davis:edge

 ## Full stack

 A `docker-compose.yml` file is also included (in the `docker` folder) as a minimal example setup with a MariaDB database and Nginx as a reverse proxy.